 The one thing that can ruin a lovely summer evening is the buzz of mosquitoes.
 Those little pests seem to have a single goal in their lives, to irritate us beyond all reason.
-However, you can use these diy citronella candles to rid yourself of these nasty pests, as homemade candles can be made with essential oils which repel mosquitoes.
+However, you can use these diy citronella candles to rid yourself of these nasty pests, as candles can be made with essential oils that repel mosquitoes.

-Mosquito candles are also known as citronella candles because most of the candles available in stores use citronella oil as a repellent.
+Mosquito candles are known as citronella candles because most of the candles available in stores use citronella oil as a repellent.
 However, other essential oils are effective in repelling mosquitoes as well, so you can change the scent of your candles for some variety.

-Making Your DIY Mosquito Candles
+Making Citronella Candles

 The technique used for making diy citronella candles is identical to my basic candle making.
 The only difference is that you will be using different essential oils with mosquito repellent properties.
 You can use them on their own, in combination with citronella, or any of the other oils.

 - Eco wick and stabilizer

 I’m using soy wax for this citronella candle so you will need to refer to my soy candle making page to determine how much to use.
 If you want to make pillar candles you will also need a mold, or you can opt for a jar candle similar to those sold in stores.
 I prefer jar candles, they are usually better because the wax remains in the container and it continues to permeate the air with the insect repelling essential oils.

 For this demonstration I’m using an old Yankee candle jar, I’m simply refilling it at a substantially lower cost.